nparikh at unc.edu

-As an affective neuroscientist, Teaching Assistant Professor at UNC Chapel Hill, and College Fellow at Harvard University, I spend my days teaching upper level courses in Psychology & Neuroscience and working with Dr. Leah Somerville on questions of how adults and adolescents choose to regulate their emotions.
+As an affective neuroscientist and Teaching Associate Professor at UNC Chapel Hill, I spend my days teaching upper level courses in Psychology & Neuroscience and working on questions of how we choose to regulate our emotions, in and out of the classroom.

 I teach my courses with a cognitive neuroscience lens.
 However, I enjoy teaching classes with broad appeal in psychology.
-In the past two years, I have taught courses on the Psychology of Music, Programming for Psychologists, and Psychology of Imagination, and I am co-teaching a course on Pandemics and Mental Health for this spring.
+In the past two years, I have taught courses on the Psychology of Music, Programming for Psychologists, Statistics for Psychological Research, and Research Methods in Psychology at UNC.
+I have also taught Learning and Memory, The Psychology of Imagination, and Pandemics and Mental Health at other institutions.

 I received my B.S. at Harvey Mudd College in Mathematical and Computational Biology.
 Throughout my undergraduate education, I worked with Dr. Catherine L. Reed at Claremont McKenna College on the interplay of attention and body positioning.